mgreminger/EngineeringPaper.xyz/CONTRIBUTING.md

 ## Get the Word Out
 The easiest way to contribute to EngineeringPaper.xyz is to get the word out.
-A large and vibrate user community are critical to justify continued efforts to develop this open source software.
+A large and vibrant user community are critical to justify continued efforts to develop this open source software.
 The easiest ways to contribute are to like and subscribe to the official [YouTube channel](https://www.youtube.com/channel/UCaFxwEznNUfJagZ1Xi6Rh2A), participate in the official [Reddit Community](https://www.reddit.com/r/EngineeringPaperXYZ/), or rate the app in the [Windows store](https://apps.microsoft.com/store/detail/engineeringpaperxyz/9N1W74WC2X2M).
 User generated tutorials or videos are also welcome.

 ## Reporting Bugs or Requesting Features
 To report issues or bugs, or to request new features, file a